 Our Gewurztraminer comes mainly from our named localities of Bollenberg and Bux as well as from the young vines from our Grand Cru vineyards.

-The robe is clear golden yellow with green reflections, of good intensity.
-The disc is limpid, bright and transparent.
-The wine has a youthful character.
+The robe is a light golden yellow with green reflections, of average intensity.
+The disk is bright, limpid and transparent.
+The wine shows youth.